 The elegant lawns and cushioned chairs in the garden and terrace invite you to sit down and admire the gorgeous views of the vineyards and olive trees that surround the villa.
 I can perfectly imagine sitting out here and enjoying a book and a glass of wine every evening as the sun sets.
-I was actually at Villa Dianella for a friend's wedding several years ago and can only say that the villa is magical even without such a special occasion being celebrated in its lawns but obviously perfect for a Tuscan wedding!
+I was actually at Villa Dianella for a friend's wedding several years ago and can only say that the villa is magical even without such a special occasion being celebrated on its lawns.
+It is obviously the perfect setting for a Tuscan wedding!

-While the B&B is small, all the services of a hotel are present, from free Wi-Fi to a delicious breakfast served every morning, either directly in-room or in the garden or in the lemon greenhouse which faces the garden.
-Veronica and Francesco, as he rejoins us, makes sure to add that they, as well as the estate staff, are always on hand to provide any help or information to guests seeking recommendations for local restaurants, places to visit or more.
+While the B&B is small for now, all the services of a hotel are present, from free Wi-Fi to a delicious breakfast served every morning, either directly in-room or in the garden or in the lemon greenhouse which faces the garden.
+Veronica, and Francesco as he rejoins us, makes sure to add that they, as well as the estate staff, are always on hand to provide any help or information to guests seeking recommendations for local restaurants, places to visit and more.